Pomax/custom-graphics-element/README.md

 - `rect(x, y, w, h)` draw a rectangle from (x,y) with width `w` and height `h`
 - `redraw()` triggers a new draw loop.
 Use this instead of calling `draw()` directly when you wish to draw a new frame as part of event handling.
 - `text(str, x, y, alignment = LEFT)` place text, colored by the fill color, anchored to (x,y), with the type of anchoring determined by `alignemtn`.
 The alignment constants `LEFT`, `RIGHT`, and `CENTER` are available.
+- `triangle(x1,y1,x2,y2,x3,y3)` similar to rect, but for three points
 - `wedge(x, y, r, s, e)` similar to arc, but draw a full wedge

 #### Shape drawing functions